 All states have implied consent laws that require drivers lawfully arrested for driving under the influence to submit to DUI testing.
 In other words, you don't have a right to refuse if you've been lawfully arrested for a DUI.
 (However, pre-arrest PAS tests normally aren't mandatory.)
-Blood and breath tests are the most commonly used.
+Blood and breath tests are the most commonly used, though most states also allow the use of urine tests.
 Some states allow drivers to select the test, while others let officers decide.

 Drivers who refuse post-arrest testing typically face license suspension.
 The suspension period for a refusal is normally longer than for testing above the legal limit or being convicted of a DUI.
 A refusal might also lead to having to install an ignition interlock device (IID) and ineligibility for a hardship license.
 And some states impose criminal penalties such as fines and jail time for refusing a breath test.

 Despite the consequences, there may be circumstances where refusing a test is the way to go.
 Without BAC evidence, it can be more difficult for the prosecution to prove a DUI charge.
 So, in certain situations, the benefits of refusing may outweigh the drawbacks of taking a test.
-However, it can be a tough call, and most states don't allow drivers to consult with an attorney prior to deciding whether to submit to DUI testing.
+However, it can be a tough call, and most states (with a few exceptions such as Minnesota) don't allow drivers to consult with an attorney prior to deciding whether to submit to DUI testing.